varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 # Dell Optiplex 3020 Hackintosh Catalina 10.15
 This repository contains a guide on how to install macOS Catalina on the Dell Optiplex 3020, with the neccesary files.

+# DO NOT USE THIS GUIDE FOR NOW, I HAVE HEAVY ISSUES WITH IT!!!
+I work hard to fix these issues, and update the guide.

 ## Intro

 The Dell Optiplex 3020 is a common and cheap business computer, based on the 4th gen Intel Core CPU family, and the Intel Series 8 chipset.
 When I got my hands on mine, I had no idea what to do with it, but based on a suggestion of my roommate, I've decided to turn it into a Hackintosh.
 As it turned out, it is a fully capable Hackintosh candidate, with all functionalities working.
 In this guide, I gonig to explain you the installation process, as well as some considerations in the hardware configuration, to make you a perfect Mac computer, cheaply.